-Whether you see yourself in the classroom, in a graduate program for education, working in administration, or contributing through policy, the field of education can be an interesting and rewarding experience.
+Whether you see yourself in the classroom, studying education in graduateion school, working in administration, or contributing through education policy, the field of education can be an interesting and rewarding experience.

 How can I get experience in the field of education?

 It is possible to embark on a teaching career after graduation, even with no certification or education degree.
-Many public school systems offer immersion or alternative certification programs and some private schools have apprenticeship or fellowship programs to help you on your way to a teaching career.
+Many public school systems offer immersion or alternative certification programs and some private schools have apprenticeship or fellowship programs to help you begin your teaching career.
 Determining which option is best for you requires you to research and explore.

 Private Schools/Boarding Schools, Independent Schools, Charter Schools

 Some schools are not bound by the No Child Left Behind Act because they are independently governed by a board of trustees instead of a public school board.
 Consequently, they have more freedom to hire new teachers than most public schools.